-In Scotland, if you are a Scottish secure tenant with your council or registered social landlord, you may have the right to buy your home at a discount.
-This is called the right to buy.
-Your right to buy will depend on when your tenancy started.
+In Scotland, if you are a Scottish secure tenant with your council or registered social landlord, you may have had the right to buy your home at a discount.
+This was called the right to buy.
+The right to buy in Scotland ended on 1 August 2016.

 The Welsh Government has made it possible for local authorities in Wales to suspend the right to buy or to acquire in areas of housing pressure.
 This means that if you are a social housing tenant in Wales and want to buy your home at some time in the future, you may find you are no longer allowed to do so.

 In Northern Ireland, most Housing Executive and housing association tenants have the right to buy their home at a discount after living in it for five years under the Right to Buy scheme.
 Under equity sharing you can buy 25% or more of your property and pay rent on the rest.

 For more information about the right to buy or the right to acquire your home in England, Wales and Northern Ireland, see Buying a home.